 FOUNDATION – DOMAIN NAME AND HOST

 After making the decision to start a WP blog to catalog your life, curate content, advertise your practice, etc., it’s important to create a solid foundation by choosing a domain name and host.
-Although there are countless options from HostGator and InMotion to Bluehost and GoDaddy, I’ve been a very happy customer with SiteGround for the last few years.
+Although there are countless options from HostGator and InMotion to Bluehost and GoDaddy, I’ve been a very happy customer with SiteGround (my referral link) for the last few years.
 If you’re starting off, many of these hosts will also throw in a domain name and specific “WordPress Hosting.”

 In layman’s terms, if your WP blog is a home, then you build the framework (content) using a host’s materials (servers, tools, etc.) while a domain name is your home’s Internet address (www.your-domain.com).
 One can purchase both hosting and domain names from the same provider.
 Additionally, hosts include a myriad of free, automated setup options to get you up and running with a WP blog in minutes!

 This point is simple enough – use your own voice.
 Often times people ask me “how to write” or “if this sounds weird.”
 Your posts should sound like you.
 Let people know about you.
 Visitors are receptive of similarities with authors and then implicitly drawn to what they have to say.
 Also, speak in first person.
 Websites written in third person often sound like the content was created by someone else on behalf of the individual which, in my opinion, makes the message less meaningful.
 I want to know the person behind the post.

 If you’re reluctant about writing, have others proofread your content!
 The more you write, the better you’ll get!
 The beauty of WP is that like any word processor, you can create drafts, save them, come back to them, proofread, edit, add some more thoughts, etc. Published posts can just as easily be modified.